mjmiranda-dhi/CarND-Traffic-Sign-Classifier-Project/writeup_README.md

 The optimizer used is the AdamOptimizer, a stochastic optimizer, which users the Adam algorithm (https://arxiv.org/pdf/1412.6980v8.pdf) to control the learning rate.

-####5.
-Describe the approach taken for finding a solution.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.
 #### 5. Training process

 The code for calculating the accuracy of the model is located in the 19th cell of the Ipython notebook.